vn649271/staking-1/README.md

 ### Making a deposit

-In order to make a deposit, a user can call `deposit(uint256 _amount)` function of the `EasyStaking` contract or directly send STAKE tokens to the `EasyStaking` contract using `transfer` or `transferFrom` ERC20 function of the [STAKE token contract](https://etherscan.io/address/0x0Ae055097C6d159879521C384F1D2123D1f195e6).
+In order to make a deposit, a user can call `deposit(uint256 _amount)` function of the `StakingDemo` contract or directly send STAKE tokens to the `StakingDemo` contract using `transfer` or `transferFrom` ERC20 function of the [STAKE token contract](https://etherscan.io/address/0x0Ae055097C6d159879521C384F1D2123D1f195e6).
 The contract will generate a unique ID of the new deposit and accept tokens.
 The `deposit(uint256 _amount)` function requires tokens to be approved by the user first (using `approve` ERC20 function of the STAKE token).

 The easiest way to make a new deposit is to call the `transfer` function of the STAKE token.

 To replenish an existing deposit, the user can call `deposit(uint256 _depositId, uint256 _amount)` function specifying the ID of the existing deposit.
-In this case, the EasyStaking contract will accrue emission, add the specified `_amount` to the deposit, and reset the deposit's timestamp to the current one.
+In this case, the StakingDemo contract will accrue emission, add the specified `_amount` to the deposit, and reset the deposit's timestamp to the current one.
 This function can be useful for exchanges.

 ### Making a timed withdrawal

-To withdraw tokens from the `EasyStaking` contract without a fee, a user needs to submit a withdrawal request using `requestWithdrawal(uint256 _depositId)` function.
+To withdraw tokens from the `StakingDemo` contract without a fee, a user needs to submit a withdrawal request using `requestWithdrawal(uint256 _depositId)` function.
 After `withdrawalLockDuration` time has elapsed, the user must call `makeRequestedWithdrawal(uint256 _depositId, uint256 _amount)` within the withdrawal window defined in `withdrawalUnlockDuration`.
 If the user misses the withdrawal window time period, they can repeat the steps (calling `requestWithdrawal` again and then wait for the `withdrawalLockDuration` time before calling `makeRequestedWithdrawal`).

 The `_amount` parameter allows the user to define the amount of tokens to withdraw from their deposit.
 The balance can be obtained using the `balances(address _holder, uint256 _depositId)` public getter.
 The `_amount` can be passed as `0` which means the user wants to withdraw all of their tokens with accrued emission.